 At Astellas, Changing TomorrowTM is the ethos that guides everything we do.
 We combine promising science, cutting-edge technology, expertise, and our passion for making a difference in all we do.
 This enables us to deliver treatments and solutions that improve the lives of patients.

 As part of our Focus Area approach, our research is predominantly in disease areas where the need is great, but effective treatments are lacking.
 Our work in nephrology is living proof of this.
 We are leaders in immunosuppression for organ transplantation and have dedicated more than 20 years to the transplantation community, including those with kidney disease.

 About chronic kidney disease (CKD)

-CKD is defined as the progressive loss of kidney function over time.1 It occurs when a disease or condition impairs kidney function, causing kidney damage to worsen over several months or years.
+CKD is a progressive disease characterised by gradual loss of kidney function that may eventually lead to kidney failure or end-stage renal disease (ESRD), requiring dialysis or kidney transplant.1 CKD occurs when a disease or condition impairs kidney function, causing kidney damage to worsen over several months or years.
 Diabetes and high blood pressure are responsible for up to two-thirds of all cases of CKD.1

-In Europe one in eight people are living with CKD,2 and it is predicted to become the fifth most common cause of premature death globally by 2040.3,4
+CKD is a highly prevalent condition, affecting approximately one in ten people globally.2 It is recognised as a global public health issue and is projected to become the fifth most common cause of premature death by 2040.3

 About anaemia of CKD